Azure/cosmosdb-emulator-recipes/vnext/code-samples/Aspire/README.md

-# Azure Cosmos DB Emulator Sample with .NET Aspire
+# Azure Cosmos DB Emulator Sample using .NET Aspire

 This sample demonstrates how to use Azure Cosmos DB with .NET Aspire, featuring a complete e-commerce application with Products, Customers, and Orders management.